symfony/symfony-docs/book/doctrine.rst

 Databases and Doctrine
 ======================

-Let's face it, one of the most common and challenging tasks for any application involves persisting and reading information to and from a database.
+One of the most common and challenging tasks for any application involves persisting and reading information to and from a database.
 Fortunately, Symfony comes integrated with `Doctrine`_, a library whose sole goal is to give you powerful tools to make this easy.
 In this chapter, you'll learn the